kumbulanit/t-sql/tech company/untitled/Presentations/Module2_Theory_Presentation.md

 -- Mathematical: σ(condition)(R)
 -- Selects tuples that satisfy the condition
 SELECT * FROM Employees
-WHERE Department = 'Sales' AND BaseSalary > 50000;
+WHERE d.DepartmentName = 'Sales' AND BaseSalary > 50000;

 -- Result: Subset of employees meeting the criteria
 ```